Green Card for Siblings: Bringing Your Siblings to the United States

 • A copy of your sibling’s birth certificate

-The birth certificates need to show that you and your sibling share one, if not both, parent(s).
+The birth certificates need to show that you and your sibling share one or both parents.
+DNA evidence can be submitted if a birth certificate is unavailable or deemed unreliable by USCIS.

 • U.S. birth certificate